NextronSystems/aurora-agent-manual/usage/usage.rst

 .. code:: none

       --activate-module strings      Activate the given modules, even if they are disabled by default (default []) --activate-responses           Execute responses that are specified in sigma rules (e.g. to kill a process) --agent-name string            Set a different name for the service, the binary and other identifiers (default "aurora-agent")
-    -a, --auto-reload                  Automatically reload the sigma rules and configurations upon detecting changes -c, --config string                Process default parameters from this YAML file --cpu-limit int                Percentage of a single CPU core that the Aurora Agent should use at most (default 100) --deactivate-module strings    Deactivate the given modules (default []) --debug                        Print debugging information
+  -a, --auto-reload                  Automatically reload the sigma rules and configurations upon detecting changes -c, --config string                Process default parameters from this YAML file
+      --cpu-limit int                Percentage of a single CPU core that the Aurora Agent should use at most (default 100) --deactivate-module strings    Deactivate the given modules (default []) --debug                        Print debugging information
       --dump-folder string           Folder where process dumps should be stored (default ".")
+      --event-throttling uint        minimum average time between log messages (warning: if set, it will slow down Aurora Agent if many matches occur!) (default 0h)
-    --install                      Install Aurora Agent as a service --json                         Write output as JSON instead of plain text --license-path string          Path to the directory containing the Aurora Agent license (default "C:\\aurora") --log-rotate uint              How many log rotations should be retained (default 7) --log-size uint                At which size the log should be rotated (default 10MB) -l, --logfile string               Log file path
+      --install                      Install Aurora Agent as a service --json                         Write output as JSON instead of plain text --license-path string          Path to the directory containing the Aurora Agent license (default ".")
+      --log-rotate uint              How many log rotations should be retained (default 7) --log-size uint                At which size the log should be rotated (default 10MB) -l, --logfile string               Log file path
       --minimum-level Level          Report Sigma matches with rules of this level or higher (default high) --module-info                  List all available modules
-    --no-eventlog                  Don't log matches to the Windows event log --report-stats                 Log a message about the current agent status regularly --report-stats-interval uint   Interval between status messages, see --report-stats (default 1h) -p, --rules-path strings           Paths containing the sigma files (default [C:\aurora\rules]) -s, --sigma-config strings         Paths to the sigma configurations that should be loaded (default [C:\aurora\default-log-sources.yml,C:\aurora\etw-log-sources.yml])
+      --no-eventlog                  Don't log matches to the Windows event log --no-stdout                    Disable logging to the standard output --report-stats                 Log a message about the current agent status regularly --report-stats-interval uint   Interval between status messages, see --report-stats (default 1h) -p, --rules-path strings           Paths containing the sigma files (default [./rules]) -s, --sigma-config strings         Paths to the sigma configurations that should be loaded (default [./default-log-sources.yml,./etw-log-sources.yml])
       --status                       Query the status of a running Aurora Agent service --trace                        Print tracing information
       --udp-target string            UDP Address (as host:port) where the Aurora Agent should write its logs to --uninstall                    Uninstall the Aurora Agent service

 --activate-module
 -----------------

 This flag is used to explicitly activate certain modules.
-To get an information on the available modules use the ``--module-info`` flag.
+To get an overview of the available modules, use the ``--module-info`` flag.

 --activate-responses
 --------------------